portworx/px-docs/release-notes/portworx-enterprise.md

 * PWX-5138 - Add startup options for air-gapped deployments
 * PWX-4816 - Check for and add lvm devices when handling -a option for device list
 * PWX-4609 - Allow canceling of replcition increase operations for attached volumes
+* PWX-4765 - Fix resource contention issues when running heavy load on multiple shared volumes on many nodes
 * PWX-5039 - Fix PX OCI uninstall when shared volumes are in use
+* PWX-5153 - In Rancher, automatically manage container volume mounts if one of the cluster node restarts

 ## 1.3.1.4